 About the flora and fauna:

-Endangered marbled murrelets may use the ancient trees on the property for nesting.
+Endangered marbled murrelets may use the ancient trees on the property for nesting, and the big, gnarly limbs that they prefer appear to be intact after the fire.

 The property provides habitat that can support a wide array of wildlife, from mountain lions to rough-skinned newts.

-Cascade Creek has a rich diversity of vascular plants—scientists have observed 38 species at their study site.
+Cascade Creek is home to a rich diversity of vascular plants—scientists have observed 38 species at their study site.

-The understory also features beds of redwood sorrel and trillium.
+The understory also features redwood sorrel and trillium.

 Manzanita, pine, and madrone trees grow on siltstone locally called “chalks.”
 The road that runs through the property is called Chalks Road.